dell/csm-docs/content/docs/upgradation/drivers/powermax.md

 2. Execute `bash scripts/install.sh --upgrade`
 This command will install the latest version of the operator.
->Note: Starting with Dell CSI Operator v1.4.0 and higher, the operator would install to the 'dell-csi-operator' namespace by default.
+>Note: Dell CSI Operator version 1.4.0 and higher would install to the 'dell-csi-operator' namespace by default.

 3. To upgrade the driver, refer [here](./../../../installation/operator/#update-csi-drivers).